EhabY/MazeGame/Report.md

 }
 ```

 The third visitor used was the *`Encoder`*/*`Encodable`*.
 This is useful since the implementation of the serialization can change.
-In fact, it can also be used for things other than Json like XML.
+For example, these interfaces can be used for things other than Json like XML.
-In fact, the *`JsonEncoder`* and *`JsonSerializer`* go hand-in-hand.
+The *`JsonEncoder`* and *`JsonSerializer`* go hand-in-hand.
 Both use the same format, and they can also be replaced or modified easily.

-The Encoder interace:
+The Encoder interface:
 ```Java
 public interface Encoder {
   String visit(Flashlight flashlight);